 These Oat Rolls are absolutely delicious and are easy to make, especially with a bread machine.
 Just pop all of the ingredients into the bread machine, and let it do most of the work!

 When Susan was in culinary school, she made some amazing Oat Rolls.
 I was lucky enough to get the recipe.
-Her recipe used a stand mixer, which was a bit of a hassle.
-Being somewhat lazy, I quickly modified the recipe to utilize my bread machine.
+Her recipe used a stand mixer, which was a bit of a hassle, so we quickly modified the recipe to utilize the bread machine.

 Jump to: